jules2689/trudeau/docs/2020-04-19/q_a.md

 But we do hope that this can be resolved soon.
 Follow-up?yes.
 So you're saying that it's the conservatives.
-Now you were talking to children earlier because it's sunday.
+Now you were talking to children earlier because it's Sunday.
 So, what kind of image does this present if everyone is making sacrifices and does it really show that politicians are not able to agree at such a difficult time?well, that's a very good question, lena. and for me it is very frustrating.
 Because we're clearly hearing from our experts and public health authorities that we must continue to make the responsible choices and limit our movements and seems to me that it's fairly clear that parliament should not return in the same manner as before, starting tomorrow.